riabhatnagar0610/Job-Placement-Analysis-and-Prediction/README.md

 ## Features
 The candidate features considered in this project include:
-- Education: Candidate's educational background (e.g., degree, field of study).
+- Education: Candidate's educational background (e.g., degree, field of study, board percentage).
-- Experience: Candidate's previous work experience (e.g., number of years, job titles).
+- Experience: Candidate's previous work experience (e.g., number of years).
 - Specialisation: Candidate's skills and qualifications relevant to the job.
 - Industry: The industry in which the candidate is seeking a job placement.
+- Gender: It plays an important role in finding out the ratio of women to men and if there exists any bias.

 ## Modeling
 The project utilizes various machine learning algorithms to predict job placement outcomes.
 Some of the models employed are: